 - Research starting salaries in your field.
 Ask your school for starting salaries of recent graduates in your field of study to get an idea of how much you are likely to earn after you graduate.

 - You need to understand the terms of your Loan and keep copies of your Loan Documents.
 When you sign your Promissory Note which You are agreeing to Repay the Loan According to the Terms of the Note even If you don’t complete your Education, can’t get a Job after you complete the Program, or you didn’t like the Education you received.

 - You are Required to make Payments on time even if you don’t Receive a bill, Repayment Notice, or a reminder.
 You must pay the full amount required by your Repayment Plan, as Partial Payments do not Fulfill your Obligation to Repay your Student Loan on the Time.

 - Keep in touch with your Loan Servicer.
 Notify your Student Loan Servicer when you’re Graduate, withdraw from school, drop below half-time status, Transfer to another school or change your Name, Address, or Social Security Number.
 You’re also able to contact your Servicer If you’re having Trouble making your Scheduled Loan Payments.
 Your Servicer has several Options available to help you keep your Loan in good standing.

 How to Apply For a Federal Student Loan (College Loans)-

 Applying for the Federal Student Loans looks like the daunting Process but it’s the actually Very Simple and can be done mostly Online.

-- At First you’ll need to start It by completing an FAFSA Form (or Renewal FAFSA for Returning Students).
+- First, you’ll need to start It by completing a FAFSA Form (or Renewal FAFSA for Returning Students).
 This form is Required for the both Current and Prospective US College Students (Undergraduate/Graduate) to determine their Eligibility for the Financial Aid.
 It can be completed online and submitted directly to the Department of Education for the Review.